nginx-proxy/nginx-proxy/docs/README.md

 ### Missing Certificate

-If HTTPS is enabled for a virtual host but its certificate is missing, nginx-proxy will configure nginx to use the default certificate (`default.crt` with `default.key`) and return a 500 error.
+If no matching certificate is found for a given virtual host, nginx-proxy will:
+* configure nginx to use the default certificate (`default.crt` with `default.key`) and return a 500 error for HTTPS,
+* force enable HTTP; i.e. `HTTPS_METHOD` will switch to `noredirect` if it was set to `nohttp` or `redirect`.

 If the default certificate is also missing, nginx-proxy will configure nginx to accept HTTPS connections but fail the TLS negotiation.
 Client browsers will render a TLS error page.
 As of March 2023, web browsers display the following error messages: